 Photo credit, Robert Sullivan

-I am a Baltimore based artist working in oil paint, printmaking, mixed media collage, and photography.
+I am a Baltimore based interdisciplinary abstract artist working in oil paint, printmaking, collage, and photography.

 I've been working exclusively in abstraction and non-representational because my voice is best received through my expressive brushstrokes.

 The reverence I have for abstract art has not wavered since the time I opened a book of Milton Resnick's work.
-Even after 30 years of practice, I still have a lot to learn about painting and abstract art.
-It is still difficult, for which I am grateful, I believe that you must fail in order to learn, and you must learn in order to grow.
+Even after 30 years of practice, I'm still learning.
+It is still difficult, for which I am grateful.
+I believe that you must fail in order to learn, and you must learn in order to grow.
 Without growth there is no point to practicing.